cpreid2/BlobMaker/README.md

 fluid and curious,
 boundaries undefined, shapes unformed.

-But slowly, our edges become rigid — lines drawn by judgment, by fear, by rules we never asked for.
+But slowly our edges become rigid, lines drawn by judgment, by fear, by rules we never asked for.

 We are told to remain static,